-The second objective is addressed by multi-partner projects, in particular those implemented in the frame of the WMO SCOPE-CM and GSICS initiatives.
+The second objective is addressed both by single agency and multi-partner projects, in particular those implemented in the frame of the WMO SCOPE-CM and GSICS initiatives.

 The WGClimate supports the work of GCOS in defining and delivering the ECVs required by the UNFCCC and supports the overall relation of CEOS to the UNFCCC, its subsidiary bodies, and to the Intergovernmental Panel on Climate Change (IPCC).